mehmetaliyazar/RSAKeyManager/README.md

 # RSAKeyManager
-Simple program for generate RSA Keypairs.
-It can generate, export and import keypairs.
+Simple program for generate RSA key pairs.
+It can generate, export and import key pairs.
 Also it can encrypt and decrypt string data with RSA key.